Vermintide-Mod-Framework/Grasmann-Mods/i_dare_you/readme.txt

 Lets players dare each other for random things.

 Changelog:
-1.0.8b
+1.0.9b
+	- Prevented career skill weapons from triggering don't switch equipment
+	- Fixed option to prevent don't block on revive for clients 1.0.8b
 	- Added new dare don't ping enemies or items
 	- Capitalized some words in UI